sabateri/llm-project/README.md

 Built using:
 - Elasticsearch for vector-based paper retrieval
 - OpenAI GPT for summarization
-- Flask for a web interface
+- Flask for backend and React for frontend
 - Google BigQuery for scalable scientific data ingestion

 ---